OmerMessing/Dev-Connector/README.md

 # Dev Connector
-A full MERN Stack server & application for developers that includes authentication, profiles and a forum.
+A full MERN Stack application for developers that includes authentication, profiles and a forum.

 ## Website